kaleemqasim/NodeJS-Boilerplate-with-Prisma/README.md

 # NodeJS-Boilerplate-with-Prisma
 This boilerplate is a good to go start for any kind of project.
-Its follows all standard practices, secure and it is very much scalable for any kind of project.
+Its follows all standard practices, secure and it is very much scalable.

 ## Features
 - **Database:** any database is configurable with Prisma/ORM